transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 Note that while anchor peers are a channel configuration parameter, they are not set through the normal process of creating and editing a channel configuration.

-To configure a peer to be an anchor peer, click the **Channels** tab and open the channel where the smart contract was instantiated.
+To configure a peer to be an anchor peer, click the **Channels** tab and open the channel where the smart contract was deployed.
  - Click the **Channel details** tab.
  - Scroll down to the Anchor peers table and click **Add anchor peer**.
  - Select at least one peer from each organization in collection definition that you want to serve as the anchor peer for the organization.
 For redundancy reasons, you can consider selecting more than one peer from each organization in the collection.